OGBlackDiamond/Proxy-Messages/README.md

 In all message options, you can insert a hex code inside brackets (example: `{#ff0066}`).
 All text after the hex code will be turned into that color.
 You can use this multiple times in one string for a multicolored message.
 Default color for all text is yellow.

 ### Discord:
-This section discusses the discord integration functionality features and customizeability.
+This section discusses the discord integration functionality features and customizability.

 Under the `discord` section of your `config.yml`:

 `enabled`: Toggles the discord functionality.

-**Note:** None of the configuration from this point forward will not matter `enabled` is `false` `bot-token`: A string that represents the bot token that the plugin will attempt to connect to.
+**Note:** None of the configuration from this point forward will not matter if `enabled` is `false`

+* `bot-token`: A string that represents the bot token that the plugin will attempt to connect to.
 This is the same as the one you might use in the DiscordSRV plugin.
-`channel-id`: The ID of the channel you want the proxy messages to be sent to.
+* `channel-id`: The ID of the channel you want the proxy messages to be sent to.

-`text-configuration`: Options to customize the messages that get sent.
+* `text-configuration`: Options to customize the messages that get sent.
 Text options support markdown formatting.
-`online-message`: The message to be sent when the proxy boots up.
+  * `online-message`: The message to be sent when the proxy boots up.
-`offline-message`: The message to be sent when the proxy shuts down.
+  * `offline-message`: The message to be sent when the proxy shuts down.
-`server-count`: Toggles whether a list of active servers will be printed when booting the proxy.
+  * `server-count`: Toggles whether a list of active servers will be printed when booting the proxy.
-`display-icon`: Toggles whether or not to display a provided image on startup and shutdown.
+  * `display-icon`: Toggles whether or not to display a provided image on startup and shutdown.

 **Note:** `display-icon` will not work unless you provide an image for it to display.
-You can do this by placing an image named `icon.jppg` in your `plugins/proxymessages` directory.
-When turned to  true, the plugin will detect the image and use it automatically.
+You can do this by placing an image named `icon.jpg` in your `plugins/proxymessages` directory.
+When turned to `true`, the plugin will detect the image and use it automatically.